CrashOverride85/zc95/docs/Build.md

 ![hw check fail]

 Here, it can't find the two ICs on the front panel (in this case, the IDC cable was unplugged).
-There is serial debugging output on the "Accessory" DB9 connector (tx pin 3, ground pin 5) on the front panel at RS232 levels.
+There is serial debugging output on the "Accessory" DB9 connector (tx pin 3, ground pin 5) on the front panel.
+Either 3v3 TTL or RS232, depending on jumper settings.

 ### Clearing saved settings / EEPROM
 So far I've never found it necessary, but the EEPROM and user settings in flash can be reset to defaults by holding down the top right button and powering the box on.
 This will show a confirmation screen asking what should be reset: